inrupt/solid-common-vocab-js/README.md

 Unless we explicitly mandate a specific language, English will be used by default.
-Best practice for RDF vocabularies in general is to provide labels (short human readable descriptions) and comments (longer, more detailed descriptions), and to also provide these descriptions in multiple languages if appropriate and possible.
+Best practice for RDF vocabularies in general is to provide labels (short human-readable descriptions) and comments (longer, more detailed descriptions), and to also provide these descriptions in multiple languages if appropriate and possible.